What is AudioTX Communicator?

 ATM etc) transmission times are slightly shorter than those shown

 for ISDN above.
+In

+'Internet' network mode, similar to ISDN.
 What ISDN codecs is AudioTX Communicator

 compatible with?
+Pretty

 much any and every available codec.
+That

 includes Musicam USA's entire range such as the CDQ Prima and Prima